-Based on this expert advice, Council has adopted a multi-faceted strategy to managing flying foxes in urban areas, particularly in the Cairns city centre.
+Based on this expert advice, Council has adopted a multi-faceted strategy to managing flying-foxes in urban areas, particularly in the Cairns city centre.
 It aims to balance protection of SFFs and the amenity of residents through:

-- management approach – using scientific advice and data on flying fox population numbers and movements to determine what actions (if any) will occur;
+- management approach – using scientific advice and data on flying-fox population numbers and movements to determine what actions (if any) will occur;

-- action - responding to immediate concerns;
+- action - responding to immediate concerns and acting to minimise conflict;

-- collaboration with State and Federal Governments on all matters relating to management of spectacled flying foxes, including compliance, conservation and recovery planning.
+- collaboration with State and Federal Governments on all matters relating to management of Spectacled Flying-foxes, including compliance, conservation and recovery planning.

 Remember, most camps in the Cairns area are inhabited by SFFs which are listed as 'Vulnerable' and are protected under Australian Law.